benc-uk/azure-devops-core-docker/readme.md

 ## 12. View your deployed web app
 Final Step...
-To connect to our running container and web app we'll need the public IP of the Docker host, we can get this from the Azure portal or by running `echo %DOCKER_HOST%`.
+To connect to our running container and web app we'll need the public IP of the Docker host, we can get this from the Azure portal, [click here for steps with screenshots](azure.md).
+Alternatively run `echo %DOCKER_HOST%` and the IP address will be in the resulting URL.
 Once you have the IP address, open a new browser tab and go to `http://{docker_host_public_ip}` and you should see your web application up and running.
-Gosh wow amazing! etc.
+Gosh wow amazing! etc. :sunglasses:

 ---